SERG-Delft/desosa2019/chapters/kotlin/index.md

 Submitting pull requests works without problems.
 In our experience the time between code submission and first review can vary between a day and three weeks.
 After it is accepted, the change is integrated into the `master` branch and is integrated in the project, automatically picked up by TeamCity to be included in a following release (see section 3 - Development Process).

 The timespan of the PR review process should be lowered.
-This barrier was also identified by six of the reviewed studies by Steinmacher et al. (see figure **501**) and is also addressed in the opensource guide \[61\].
+This barrier was also identified by six of the reviewed studies by Steinmacher et al. (see the diagram of the module structure above) and is also addressed in the opensource guide \[61\].
 A long period of waiting can be demotivating for new contributors, because it can make your contribution feel insignificant after a lot of effort was poured into it.
 A good response time recommended in literature is below 48 hours \[62\].